All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fertility

 Weight loss can improve fertility in women with obesity-related infertility.
 Excess weight contributes to ovulatory dysfunction, and losing 5 to 10% of body weight can restore regular ovulation in many women.
-Some women who were not ovulating before starting tirzepatide begin ovulating as they lose weight, increasing the chance of pregnancy even if pregnancy is not planned.
+Some women who were not ovulating before starting tirzepatide begin ovulating as they lose weight, increasing the chance of pregnancy even if pregnancy isn't planned.

 PCOS (Polycystic Ovary Syndrome)